ridvansalihkuzu/starter-pack-ai4food-challenge/README.md

-# AI4Food - A Challenge for Crop Type Classification at Field Level
+# AI4Food - A Challenge for Crop Type Classification

 ## Get started with the challenge